adrianfiedler/arquillian-cube/README.md

 # Arquillian-cube demo

-In my opinion the arquillian demo docs are rather lacking to get it running.
+In my opinion the [arquillian-cube docs](https://arquillian.org/arquillian-cube) are rather lacking to get it running.
 So I prepared this running demo project as a quickstart.

 Note: You need to have docker installed